 Perimeter is an all-risk platform that utilizes geospatial information system (GIS) mapping for real-time incident and evacuation management — but this system has many uses beyond just major emergencies.

 The Perimeter Platform allows for data to be collected and shared in real-time with the public, as well as between first responders.
-During major disasters, incident details like shelter locations or evacuation notices can be shared with the public or used for interagency coordination.
+During major disasters, incident details like shelter locations or evacuation notices can be communicated to the public or used for interagency coordination.
 However, these same data entries can be used in day-to-day and non-emergency settings.

 “Public safety agencies work with a lot of geospatial information, which can be communicated more effectively when visualized on a map,” Perimeter CTO Noah Wu said.
 “Perimeter allows agencies — from different jurisdictions and often using different tools and software — to collaborate and share information with each other and the public securely and efficiently.”